 The record on appeal.

-The record on appeal consists of the original papers, the exhibits on file, the transcript of proceedings and the docket entries in the lower court.
+The record on appeal consists of the documents and exhibits on file, the transcript of the proceedings and the docket entries in the lower court.
 Rule 8.

 Ordering the transcript.

-Within the same 10-day period after filing an NOA, except in the case of electronically recorded transcripts, the appellant must deliver to the clerk of the lower court either: (i) a transcript of those portions of the transcript of the lower court proceedings which the appellant deems necessary for determination of the appeal, (ii) a signed statement certifying that the appellant has ordered such portions from the court reporter or (iii) a statement that appellant has not ordered the transcript and does not intend to do so.
+Within the same 14-day period after filing an NOA, except in the case of electronically recorded transcripts, the appellant must deliver to the clerk of the lower court either: (i) a transcript or those portions of the transcript of the lower court proceedings which the appellant deems necessary for determination of the appeal, (ii) a signed statement certifying that the appellant has ordered such portions, or (iii) a statement that appellant has not ordered the transcript and does not intend to do so.
 Rule 9(c)(2).
-Upon receipt of the transcript, the appellant must deliver it to the lower court clerk.

 Where no transcript is available.